-You should use low gear when starting from a standing position if under a heavy load.
+You should use 1st gear when starting from a standing position if under heavy load or when pulling a trailer.

 To shift into Reverse, come to a complete stop.
 Depress the clutch and pause briefly to allow the gear train to stop.
-Move the shift lever from the Neutral position straight across and up into Reverse.
+Move the shift lever from the Neutral position straight across and back into Reverse.
 Never drive with your foot resting on the clutch pedal, or attempt to hold the vehicle on a hill with the clutch pedal partially engaged, as this will cause abnormal wear on the clutch.